-I feel a bit guilty about not showing more of the deciduous trees I’m working on, as they form about 45% of my collection.
-It is a sad default to be primarily blogging about the junipers and other conifers, but the reason is that conifers can sometimes be designed in a day, whereas the deciduous I have are either very young, or poorly balanced and very old—both of which need 10 or 15 years of work.
+I feel a bit guilty about not showing more deciduous trees I’m working on, as they form about 50% of my collection.
+The reason is that conifers can sometimes be designed in a day, whereas the deciduous I have are either very young, or poorly balanced and old—both of which need 10 or 15 years of work.
 This Winter Hazel is one of the poorly balanced older trees.

 The Winter Hazel came into my yard last year, and is the oldest Winter Hazel I’ve seen over here.
 In fact I’ve never seen an older one in Japan.
 Neither had Matt Reel when he visited my yard a few weeks ago.